Marvel Two-In-One #81-85

 Langkowski is gone by the start of the next issue (#85).
 Foster recovers his strength enough to head back to the West Coast so he can say his goodbyes to his former tech crew at Stark Industries.
 He also runs into Celia Jackson, his former girlfriend.

 While he's there, in the sort of coincidence that shouldn't be occurring in a comic book written in the 80s, the Stark compound is attacked by a guy calling himself the Atom-Smasher.

-The original Atom-Smasher was killed (not by Black Goliath) in his first appearance, but it turns out that this one is his brother.
+The original Atom-Smasher was killed (not by Black Goliath) in his first appearance in Black Goliath #1-2, but it turns out that this one is his brother.

 They apparently developed their powers together, and then this one had that one assassinated, because he was a "weakling".